SimaticResearchActivity/FBAE/README.md

                                                 t = TCP
   -f|--frequency <number>                    [optional] Number of PerfMessage sessionLayer messages which must be sent each second (By default, a PerfMessage is sent when receiving a PerfResponse)
-  -h|--help                                  Show help message -m|--maxBatchSize <size_in_bytes>          [optional] Maximum size of batch of messages (if specified algorithm allows batch of messages; By default, maxBatchSize is unlimited)
+  -h|--help                                  Show help message -m|--maxBatchSize <number_of_messages>          [optional] Maximum size of batch of messages (if specified algorithm allows batch of messages; By default, maxBatchSize is unlimited)
   -n|--nbMsg <number>                        Number of messages to be sent -r|--rank <rank_number>                    Rank of process in site file (if 99, all algorithm participants are executed within threads in current process)
   -s|--size <size_in_bytes>                  Size of messages sent by a client (must be in interval [22,65515])